pjasiun/fuma/README.md

 What do you need?
  - access to Slack custom integrations in your organization,
- - a server that supports Node.js.
+ - a server that supports Node.js (tested on v6.17.1), only port 80 need to be open,

 1. Create a new [slash command](https://api.slack.com/interactivity/slash-commands) for Slack:
   - command, Customize Name, Customize Icon - use any you want,